jhellerstein/hydro/docs/docs/hydro/locations/clusters.md

 ---

 # Clusters
-When building scalable distributed systems in Hydro, you'll often need to use **clusters**, which represent groups of threads all running the _same_ piece of your program (SPMD, Single-Program-Multiple-Data).
-They can be used to implement scale-out systems using techniques such as sharding or replication.
+When building scalable distributed systems in Hydro, you'll often need to use **clusters**, which represent groups of threads all running the _same_ piece of your program (Single-Program-Multiple-Data, or "SPMD").
+Hydro clusters can be used to implement scale-out systems using techniques such as sharding or replication.
 Unlike processes, the number of threads in a cluster does not need to be static, and can be chosen during deployment.

 Like when creating a process, you can pass in a type parameter to a cluster to distinguish it from other clusters.
 For example, you can create a cluster with a marker of `Worker` to represent a pool of workers in a distributed system: